 Why Use It?
 To find primary documents and secondary literature on international environment issues.

 Encyclopædia Iranica (pre-history - present) What Is It?
 The Encyclopædia Iranica, an international collaborative project based at the Center for Iranian Studies at Columbia University, is dedicated to the study of Iranian civilization in the Middle East, the Caucasus, Central Asia and the Indian Subcontinent.
 It covers all aspects of Iranian history and culture, languages and literatures.
 Does not include biographies of living persons.
 Articles are signed and include bibliographies.

 Why Use It?
 To explore all aspects of Iran and Iranian culture, from prehistoric times to the present, and to identify prominent scholars in the area.

 Environment Abstracts (1975-Present) What Is It?
-Environment Abstracts indexes more than 950 journals and other scientific and scholarly material published in the U.S. and abroad, encompassing all aspects of the impact of people and technology on the environment.
+Indexes more than 950 journals and other scientific and scholarly material published in the U.S. and abroad, encompassing all aspects of the impact of people and technology on the environment.
 As of 1994, the database also provides expanded coverage of energy-related issues.

 Why Use It?
 Find U.S. and international scholarly and scientific material relating to all aspects of the environment, including specific projects, processes and problems.

 Expanded Academic Index (1980-Present) What Is It?
 Multi-disciplinary index to scholarly academic and general interest periodicals.

 Why Use It?
 Search for articles on a wide variety of subjects.
 Get a sense of how much has been written on your topic.
 Gather background information.
 Good place to start most research projects.